AnnieL1229/foodcom-recipe-analysis/README.md

 **4. Final Data Cleaning**

 After processing the necessary transformations, a subset of relevant columns was selected for the final cleaned dataset.
-The selection focused on key attributes related to **recipe complexity, nutritional composition, fat-related properties, and user ratings**.
-The `year` and `month` features replaced the original `submitted` column to enable time-based analysis.
-This final dataset ensures that only the most relevant features are retained for further analysis.
+The selection focused on key attributes related to recipe complexity, nutritional composition, fat-related properties, and user ratings.

 ### Result